lyjacky11/check-IG-follows/README.md

 5. Open the browser console (Ctrl + Shift + J on Chrome).

 6. You should see the script running in the console.

-If it's not running, refresh the page and try again.
+- If it's not running, ensure that the script is turned on in Tampermonkey, refresh the page and try again.

 *NOTE: The page must be refreshed manually (Ctrl + F5) every time you want to fetch data.*